Apr 14, 2023

 In such a large environment, we need to set file permissions and ownership, so only specific users can access our data.
 This way, we can protect sensitive information and prevent unwanted changes from happening.

-Fortunately, thanks to chmod and chown commands, it is easy to change permissions and owners in Linux.
+Fortunately, thanks to chmod and chown commands, it is easy to edit permissions and owners in Linux.
 But before we begin to learn how to use them, make sure you have access to the command line.
 You can launch it by pressing Ctrl + Alt + T.